Blood Moon lunar eclipse over the UK, 7 September 2025

 This atmospheric bending of sunlight is what gives the Moon its red appearance during the eclipse, leading to the term 'Blood Moon'.

-Whereas in March 2025, totality was reached just as the Moon set, the total lunar eclipse due on 7 September 2025 will see the Moon rise already in totality.
+From the UK, the blood Moon total lunar eclipse on 7 September 2025 saw the Moon rise already in totality.

-It appears on the eastern horizon at about 19:45 BST (18:45 UT), around the time the Sun is setting.
+It appeared on the eastern horizon at about 19:45 BST (18:45 UT), around the time the Sun was setting.

 7 September 2025 lunar eclipse from UK, 20:00 BST